 1. The bicentennial of the War of 1812 is a much bigger deal in Canada than in the United States.

-Although it produced patriotic icons such as “The Star-Spangled Banner” and “Old Ironsides,” the War of 1812 is often lost in the American memory, overshadowed by its epic bookends—the Revolutionary and Civil Wars.
+Although it produced patriotic icons such as “The Star-Spangled Banner” and “Old Ironsides,” the War of 1812 is often lost in the American memory, overshadowed by its epic bookends—the American Revolution and the Civil War.
 Not so in Canada, where the war is credited with forging a national identity as Canadians united to repel a series of American invasions.
 While an ambivalent U.S. Congress declined to even create a national bicentennial commission, the Canadian government committed nearly $30 million to bicentennial events, including dedication of a new national war monument.

 2. American leaders expected that Canadians would greet them as liberators.

 Political and military leaders in the United States expected that conquering Canada, a British colony with one-twentieth its population and many American-born émigrés, would be, as former President Thomas Jefferson wrote, “a mere matter of marching.”
 Indeed, many Americans assumed that Canadians would be eager to join the United States.
 As U.S. Secretary of War William Eustis declared, “We can take Canada without soldiers.
 We have only to send officers into the provinces and the people, disaffected toward their own government, will rally around our standard.”
 Rather than welcoming them with open arms, however, Canadians took up arms to successfully repel the Yankee invaders.

 3. The War of 1812 produced its own Paul Revere, except this folk hero warned the British that the Americans were coming.